 A: Air tours are not an NPS concession or park-sponsored activity since they do not take off or land in the park.
 Commercial air tours are provided by nonaffiliated operators.

-Haleakalā National Park ATMP FAQs
+Hawai'i Volcanoes National Park ATMP FAQs

 Q: What is an ATMP, and what does it do?